-The notes of “Taps” wafted across the field.
-Jessie Gibbs had been enjoying the solitude and the beauty of this moonlit forest glade on the border of the Stones River National Battlefield.
-She had taken a stroll here after finishing the dishwashing, the last chore in her busy day as camp cook.
-The bugle call reminded her that Reveille would come all too soon, summoning her to a new day of hard work, starting with fixing breakfast over an open fire for twenty hungry men.
+The notes of “Taps” wafted across the field, reminding Jessie that Reveille would come all too soon and, with it, a new day of hard work, starting with fixing breakfast over an open fire for twenty hungry men.
 Now it was time for sleep.

 She picked up her candle lantern, stood up from the rock where she had been sitting, and brushed off the back of her long skirt.
 Movement among the trees to her right caught her eye.
 A man came into view, walking soundlessly out of the woods.

 Adrenaline shot through her, sparking to the end of every nerve.
 She drew a sharp breath and took a step back.